 |Run Time||60-90 minutes|

-Priced at $299, this vacuum is a steal of a deal.
+This vacuum is a steal of a deal.
 The cleaning power, low maintenance, hassle free cleaning, and low cost all combine to create a great value.

 Roomba has several more expensive options, but for a robot vacuum without all of the bells and whistles, this model should not be overlooked.
 There is no smart phone / app control, but the scheduling feature included in the technology of this vacuum is impressive in it itself.